In this article, we’re going to discuss an advanced exercise, the dumbbell pullover exercise.

 Who Is This Exercise For

-This exercise is an advanced exercise, as we mentioned more than once at this point, it is suitable for people who want to develop a strong upper body and who are generally experienced when it comes to performing physical exercises.
+This exercise is an advanced exercise, as we mentioned more than once at this point, it is suitable for people who want substantial muscle growth, and a strong upper body, and who are generally experienced when it comes to performing physical exercises.

 This exercise generally works for athletes who demand a certain type of pressure to be put on their upper body, mainly strength and power athletes and specifically bodybuilders.
-It targets the upper body and specifically the chest area, back, and arm.
+It targets the upper body and specifically the chest, back, and arm.

 2. Sport Athletes